OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-14.md

 ## 2 Chronicles 14:3

-for he removed the foreign altars and high places, tore down the memorial stones, cut down the Asherim,
+for he eliminated the foreign altars and high places, dismantled the memorial stones, and cut down the Asherim,

 ---

 ## 2 Chronicles 14:4

-and commanded Judah to seek the Lord God of their fathers, and to comply with the Law and the commandment.
+and instructed Judah to seek the Lord God of their ancestors and to follow the Law and the commandment.

 ---

 ## 2 Chronicles 14:5

-He also removed the high places and the incense altars from all the cities of Judah.
-And the kingdom was quiet under him.
+He also removed the high places and the incense altars from all the cities of Judah, and the kingdom enjoyed peace under his rule.

 ---

 ## 2 Chronicles 14:6

-He built fortified cities in Judah, since the land was undisturbed, and there was no one at war with him during those years, because the Lord had given him rest.
+He constructed fortified cities in Judah, as the land was at peace, and there was no conflict during those years, for the Lord had granted him rest.

 ---

 ## 2 Chronicles 14:7

-For he said to Judah, “Let’s build these cities and surround them with walls and towers, gates and bars.
-The land is still ours because we have sought the Lord our God; we have sought Him, and He has given us rest on every side.”
+For he said to Judah, “Let us build these cities and encircle them with walls and towers, gates and bars.
+The land remains ours because we have sought the Lord our God; we have sought Him, and He has granted us peace on every side.”
 So they built and prospered.

 ---